W427697/Discord-/MIGRATION.md

 #### Web-components: dropped lit-html v1 support

 In v6.x `@storybook/web-components` had a peer dependency on `lit-html` v1 or v2.
-In 7.0 we've dropped support for `lit-html` v1.
+In 7.0 we've dropped support for `lit-html` v1 and now uses `lit` v2 instead.
 Please upgrade your project's `lit-html` dependency if you're still on 1.x.

 ### Addon authors